 students must complete 19 courses (47 credit hours), which includes eight core courses (24 credit hours), five clinical courses (5 credit hours) with a total of 600 clinical hours, and six family nurse practitioner specialty courses (18 credit hours).
 Each course is seven weeks long.

-Adult Gero Nurse Practitioner
+Adult Gero Nurse Practitioner (no longer accepting new students after fall 2021)

 In order to earn the Master of Science in Nursing – Adult-Gero Nurse Practitioner online, students must complete 17 courses (43 credit hours), which includes eight core